yankaslzr/reconstruct_sequences/README.md

 The reference sequence can be appended to the reconstructed FASTA file to facilitate alignment, visualization, and comparative analyses.

-## 4. To do the same for INDELS data, follow the steps present in /scripts/indels/generate_indels_file
+## 4. To do the same for INDELS data:
+Follow the steps present in /scripts/indels/generate_indels_file